biophotlumin/mint/docs/source/user_guide.rst

 **General information**
 ===============================

-Input data must be in the form of .tif files, and should be placed in a dedicated folder.
+Input data must be in the form of .tif or Nikon .nd2 files, and should be placed in a dedicated folder.
 Proper folder structure is detailed in `Statistical analysis`_.

-Default parameters are provided for both CLI and GUI, but as they are very specific to our experimental setup please expect a lot of trial and errors before obtaining satisfactory results.
+Default parameters are provided in ``mint.py``, but as they are very specific to our experimental setup please expect some trial and error before obtaining satisfactory results.

-You can use the "Test locate" function to try feature findind parameters.
+You can use the ``test_locate.py`` module to try feature findind parameters.

 **Parameters and settings**
 ===============================

+* **extension_in** : File format of the videos.
+Currently, only .tif and .nd2 are supported.

 **Preprocessing**
 ---------------------